antononcube/Raku-ML-FindTextualAnswer/README.md

 find-textual-answer($text, "Where is Titicaca?", request => "answer the question:")
 ```
 ```
-# Titicaca is in the Andes on the border of Bolivia and Peru.
+# Titicaca is located in the Andes on the border of Bolivia and Peru.
 ```

 **Remark:** The function `find-textual-answer` is inspired by the Mathematica function